Museum of the Home

 The Museum of the Home, formerly the Geffrye Museum, is a free museum in the 18th-century Grade I-listed former almshouses on Kingsland Road in Hoxton, London.
 The museum's change of name was announced in 2019.
 The museum explores home and home life from 1600 to the present day with galleries which ask questions about 'home', present diverse lived experiences, and examine the psychological and emotional relationships people have with the idea of "home" alongside a series of period room displays.

-In 2018 the museum had about 120,000 visitors before then closing for two and a half years, during which an extensive refurbishment and building programme took place.
+In 2018, the museum had about 120,000 visitors before closing for two and a half years, during which an extensive refurbishment and building programme took place.
 The museum reopened as the Museum of the Home in summer 2021 with a mission to reveal and rethink the ways we live, in order to live better together, and with 80 per cent more exhibition space for its collections and 50 per cent more public space.
 The Museum of the Home now has new basement galleries (The Home Galleries), a cafe, learning pavilion, collections and reference libraries, several events spaces, and replanted gardens.

 History

-Almshouses were built on the site in 1714, to house the widows of ironmongers.
+In 1714, almshouses were built on the site to house the widows of ironmongers.
+There were 14 four-room houses, for up to 56 pensioners, with a large garden.

 The almshouses were funded by a bequest from Sir Robert Geffrye, a merchant who had served as Lord Mayor of London and Master of the Ironmongers' Company.
-There were 14 four-room houses, for up to 56 pensioners, with a large garden.
+He was involved in the transatlantic slave trade and made his money working with the East India Company and the Royal African Company.
+He died in 1703, before the almshouses were built.